-But here we will shoe you how you can cut your own pattern.
+Here we will show you how you can cut your own pattern.

 1. A shoe last!
 If you don’t have a shoe last you can tape over a shoe or 3D print one!

-2. 1/2 inch masking tape.
+2. A roll of 1/2 inch wide masking tape.
 This will be used to cover the shoe last.
-(3/4 inch will do)
+(3/4 inch will do too.)

-3. A sharp X-Acto knife or other hobby knife.
+3. A sharp X-Acto knife or other hobby knives.

 6. Bristol paper (any stiff paper will do, like a manila folder)